 Khalid, Nikita and Aaron worry constantly about their brother and can get incredibly anxious when he is ill.
 They have overheard conversations and witnessed situations which no child should have to face.

 They also put up with jibes and awkward questions about their brother whenever we all go out together.
-It makes them feel different, set apart from other children, which is incredibly isolating.
-They can’t have friends to visit and I haven’t time to take them anywhere.
+It makes them feel different, set apart from other children which is incredibly isolating.
+They can’t have friends to stay or play and I haven’t time to take them anywhere.

-Julia’s House sibling service is an absolute Godsend.
-They come alive when they have been on a day out, they are so happy and chatty.
-It’s the chance for them to make real and lasting friendships away from the burden of caring for Reuben.
+The Julia’s House sibling service is an absolute Godsend.
+They really come alive when they have been on a day out or for a trip.
+They are so happy and chatty.
+It’s the chance for them to make real and lasting friendships and get away from the huge burden of caring for Reuben.

 They love Reuben to bits, but it is a relief for them to go out without him, to feel like normal children, not having to talk about their situation, not having the stares and the hurtful comments.